ovinc/aquasol/README.md

 - See further below for `dewpoint()`, `kelvin_pressure()`, `kelvin_humidity()`, `kelvin_radius()` and `molar_volume()`, which work a bit differently.

-(*) As of aquasol 1.6, the functions are now callable objects, which act as functions but have additional attributes, see *Attributes and Methods* below.
+(*) As of aquasol 1.5, the main functions (excluding `dewpoint` etc.) are now callable objects, which act as functions but have additional attributes, see *Attributes and Methods* below.

 ### Examples